Crossmint/headless-checkout-quickstart/README.md

 **Key features:**

-- Accept fiat payments via credit, debit card
+- Accept fiat payments via credit and debit card
-- Accept crypto payments
+- Accept USDC payments
 - Deliver NFTs directly to a buyer's wallet or email address
 - Full order management with real-time status updates

+### Prerequisites

+- Create a developer account in the [Staging Console](https://staging.crossmint.com/signin?callbackUrl=/console).
+- Create a [new collection](https://docs.crossmint.com/payments/guides/create-collection) or [import yours](https://docs.crossmint.com/payments/guides/register-collection) in the console, and have your `collectionId` ready.
+- Make sure your collection has at least one NFT configured.
+- From the detail view of your collection, navigate to the Checkout tab to configure the pricing settings and enable Credit Card and Crypto payments.

 ## Deploy